top of page

 What excites you in the work you do?

 The ability to use my skills as an architect to be a voice for those without.
-As a healthcare architect, I provide design solutions for those at their weak- est, and as an AIA member, I advocate for equity and diversity within the profession.
+As a healthcare architect, I provide inclusive design solutions for critical patient care, and as an AIA member, I advocate for equity and diversity within the profession.

 Who or what inspires you professionally?